 The Beckman Center for Cryo-EM at Johns Hopkins provides cutting edge cryo-EM to the Johns Hopkins and regional communities.
-Located in the Rangos building on the Johns Hopkins University School of Medicine campus, the center houses a 300 kV G3 Titan Krios TEM, along with a 200 kV Glacios TEM and an Aquilos II for FIB-SEM and cryo-CLEM (to be installed January 2023).
+Located in the Rangos building on the Johns Hopkins University School of Medicine campus, the center houses a 300 kV G3 Titan Krios TEM, along with a 200 kV Glacios TEM and an Aquilos II for FIB-SEM and cryo-CLEM (to be installed late 2023).
 The Beckman Center is equipped for all aspects of high-resolution single-particle cryo-EM and tomography data collection, as well as preparation of samples for both single-particle cryo-EM and tomography.

 Technical assistance is provided upon request.
 Training is available for all levels of user experience on an as needed basis.
 Please contact the operations director, Dr. Duncan Sousa, for details.
 Additional details on our available equipment can be found on our equipment page.
 Information on scheduling, rates, etc. can be found here.

 The Beckman Center was made possible through generous grants from the Arnold and Mabel Beckman Foundation, the Howard Hughes Medical Institute, the Johns Hopkins School of Medicine, and private, anonymous donors.

 For all inquires, contact the operations director: